Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Physical implications

-The spectral shape and the total neutrino flux from an AGN are directly related to those of the target photons, so the neutrino spectrum from an individual AGN is not power-law.
-Different AGNs have SC bumps at different energies \citep[e.g.,][]{2010ApJ...716...30A,2016ApJS..224...26M}, and the study of a complicated population of AGNs is required to predict the overall observed neutrino spectrum.
-In particular, BL~Lacs have higher peak frequencies than radio quasars and are therefore more important for production of neutrinos of lower energies.
-Note that extreme BL Lacs, also proposed earlier as the source of high-energy neutrinos \citep{extremeBL}, may have the synchrotron SED peak at the required target-photon energies, but they are much less numerous than the AGN we study here.
+The spectral shape and the total neutrino flux from a blazar are directly related to those of the target photons, so the neutrino spectrum from an individual blazar is not power-law even if the proton spectrum is \citep[see, e.g.,][]{Stecker:1991vm,Kalashev:2014vya}.
+Different blazars have SC bumps at different energies \citep[e.g.,][]{2010ApJ...716...30A,2016ApJS..224...26M}, and the study of a complicated blazar population is required to predict the overall observed neutrino spectrum.
+In particular, BL~Lacs have higher peak frequencies than radio quasars and are therefore more important for the production of neutrinos of lower energies.
+Note that extreme BL Lacs, also proposed earlier as the source of high-energy neutrinos \citep{extremeBL}, may have the synchrotron SED peak at the required target-photon energies, but they are much less numerous than the blazars we study here.